 Tom Brown is a Lecturer in Marine Ecology and Chemistry at the Scottish Association for Marine Science (Scotland).

-He is involved in three projects (ARISE, Arctic PRIZE and DIAPOD) in the Changing Arctic Ocean Programme.
+He is involved in four projects (ARISE, Arctic PRIZE, DIAPOD and Diatom-ARCTIC) in the Changing Arctic Ocean Programme.
 Within each of these projects he will use diatom highly branched isoprenoid biomarkers to study the biogeochemical cycling of sea ice and phytoplanktic algae and make quantitative assessments of sea ice carbon as a source of energy for the ecosystem.

 In the DIAPOD project, he will explore the use of sea ice carbon for overwintering copepods during diapause.

 In the Arctic PRIZE project, he will make quantitative assessments of sea ice carbon uptake in the benthic ecosystem.

 In ARISE, he aims to determine the importance of sea ice primary production as an energy source for marine mammals.

 Success in the UK & Canada Arctic Partnership Bursaries Programme (2018) for CAO investigators

 Drs Tom Brown and James Grecian, both investigators in the CAO Programme, have been successful in the recent round of awards made through the UK and Canada Arctic Partnership Bursaries Programme.
 The funding in the Bursaries Programme is aimed at increasing the links in polar science between the UK and… Read more05 February 2018